yogeshkathayat/test-assignment-films/README.md

 - Typescript
 - Express
 - Mongoose
-- Jest with Supertest for unit testing and coverage
+- Jest with Supertest for testing and coverage

 ## RUNNING APP WITH DOCKER
 Docker & docker-compose must be installed